 This is really a basic vocabulary you can build and use during your trip

-Anything else is a bonus.
-If travelling alone, take always with you a business card of the hotel or/and a number of a family member that can be contacted in case
+If travelling alone, take always with you a business card of the hotel or/and a number of family members that can be contacted in case.

 The alternative is a superzoom lens, say 18-200, but the photo quality will not be as great

 My bare minimum is a prime (35mm) and my beloved zoom lens (24-105).
 I would use the prime for street photos, markets and places I do not want to get noticed that much (the 35mm is really a small lens).
 Everything else is for the 24-105mm

 When on the road there are a few simple things to take into consideration.
 Here below you will find XX travel photography tips for beginners, to use on your first trip.

 And even if it’s not your first time you travel with a camera you may be amazed by a few suggestions you actually never thought about.

 You may also skip this section and go straight to the more advanced section that will surely help in your travel photography career

 Travelling alone, especially in some areas of the planet may be dangerous.
 Besides, your mate can help you during your photography, if she/he feels like.
 He/she may even help you transport your gear, although this may be asking too much LOL

 At night it is almost essential.
 It can be really dangerous to go out on its own.
 I still remember one night in Queensland, I was out doing star photography.
 I was shooting and suddenly I heard a noise…..and ops, a big snake.
 Packed up and left in seconds.
 In case of accidents, nobody really knew where I was.
 Avoid these situations.